A Guide to Some of Italy's Greatest Cheeses

 Asiago To Ricotta

 Named from a town outside Milan where it was originally made, Gorgonzola is basically the Italian version of Blue Cheese.
 Normally, the Gorgonzola I find in Italy is much creamier than the one I find in the US, where a drier version is preferred.
-Gorgonzola goes well with pears and grapes, as shown in the image above, is perfect for your wine and cheese parties and, as all varieties of Blue cheese, can be used on salads.
+Gorgonzola goes well with pears and grapes, as shown in the image above; it is perfect for your wine and cheese parties and, as all varieties of Blue cheese, can be used on salads.

 Almost everyone has heard of Mozzarella.
 Yet another cow's milk cheese (although the original is made from water buffalo milk), this is one of a few cheeses that really have two forms of "fresh".
 True fresh Mozzarella is made from whole cow's milk, formed into balls and typically stored either in water, brine or whey to maintain its sharp white color and freshness.
 A delightful fresh Mozzarella tasting experience is insalata caprese - a simple combination of fresh Mozzarella, tomato, basil and olive oil.
 The second form is typically mass-produced as a soft cheese with greater elasticity than true fresh mozzarella.
 This form usually comes in a block form or pre-shredded.

 Alongside Mozzarella, Parmigiano Reggiano is one of Italy's most famous cheeses.
 This cow's milk cheese is a subtle blend of many Italian provinces including Parma and Bologna.
 Typically aged anywhere from 6 to 36 months, Parmigiano Reggiano is superb over fresh pasta or as a snack.
 Authentic Parmigiano Reggiano will contain a stamp bearing its name on the outer rind of the cheese.
 It's best to purchase the cheese whole, not grated, to maintain peak freshness and flavor.
 Most people will toss the rind aside, but the rind contains abundant flavor and culinary options.
 The flavor of soups and stews can be greatly enhanced with a piece of Parmigiano Reggiano rind.